neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 Let's make sure that the right event is triggered when clicking on the buttons.

 Find the component where both filter buttons are located beside each other.
 Here it's the `EntriesSection` component.
-This component needs to expose an event for each button.
+The component having both buttons needs to expose two events - one event for each button.

 - Add two new props to the function declaration of this component: `onShowAllEntries` and `onShowFavoriteEntries`
 - Pass the respective prop to the `onClick` prop on the filter buttons